CatalystNU Facilitators

 Naseem Khuri

-Naseem is a trainer, consultant, mediator and facilitator specializing in negotiation, influence, and conflict management.
-He is a Senior Facilitator with Vantage Partners, a Principal with CMPartners, and a Senior Advisor with Dragonfly Partners.
-He is also an Adjunct Assistant Professor of International Relations at the Fletcher School of Law and Diplomacy, Tufts University.
+Naseem Khuri is a trainer, consultant, mediator and facilitator specializing in negotiation, influence, and conflict management.
+He is a Principal with CMPartners, a Senior Facilitator with Vantage Partners, and a Senior Advisor with Dragonfly Partners.
+He is also an Adjunct Assistant Professor of International Negotiations at the Fletcher School of Law and Diplomacy, Tufts University and an Adjunct Lecturer at Georgetown University.

 In the public and NGO sectors, he works with foundations, non-profit and international organizations, and government institutions managing strategic planning processes, delivering customized negotiation and influence training and facilitating internal change conversations and initiatives.
-Clients include Israeli, Palestinian and international diplomats and political leaders, the U.S. State Department, U.S. Navy SEALs, and the World Bank.
+Clients include Israeli, Palestinian and international diplomats and political leaders, U.S. Navy SEALs, lawmakers in state legislatures, and various advocacy organizations working on civil liberties, criminal justice reform, and climate change.

 In the private sector, he works with Fortune 100 companies offering training and consulting services to clients ranging from procurement officers managing key vendor relationships to loan officers managing long-term borrower relationships.
 Clients come from the manufacturing, tech, energy, consulting and banking industries.

 Khuri has a master in public policy degree from Harvard Kennedy School and a bachelor of arts degree from Bowdoin College.
-He is a member of the Truman National Security Project, a Board Member of the Negotiation Strategies Institute, a Board Member of Bridging Insights, and a Leadership Board member of Urban Rural Action.
-He lives in Silver Spring, MD with his wife and two children.
+He is an Associate Advisor at the Negotiation and Conflict Resolution Collaboratory at Harvard Kennedy School, a Board Member of the Negotiation Strategies Institute, a Board Member of Bridging Insights, and an Advisory Board member of Urban Rural Action.
+He lives in Silver Spring, MD with his wife and two young, very energetic children.

 Jayne Nucete

-Jayne has delivered training in negotiation, difficult conversations, and leadership for Fortune 500 companies in energy, healthcare, consumer packaged goods, food & beverages, and banking.
-In the public sector, she has designed and delivered training in collaborative negotiation and consensus building for federal managers, non-profit leaders, congressional staff, civil society leaders, youth-at-risk, the World 11 Bank Group, and the World Health Organization.
-She also facilitates conversations among communities in political conflict.
-She supports companies and organizations in the early stages of implementing their strategy for equity, inclusion, and diversity.
-Jayne teaches a course for emerging leaders at The Gordon Institute of Tufts University.
+In the private sector, Jaynie facilitates workshops and delivers training in leadership, communication, difficult conversations, and negotiation for Fortune 500 companies in energy, healthcare, consumer packaged goods, food & beverages, and banking.
+In the public sector, she designs and delivers training in collaborative negotiation and consensus building for federal managers, non-profit leaders, higher education, congressional staff, civil society leaders, youth-at-risk, the World Bank Group, and the World Health Organization.
+She also supports organizations in the early stages of implementing their strategy for equity, inclusion, and diversity.

 Robert Wilkinson